asad-aali/asad-aali.github.io/_pages/about.md

 I will be joining <a href="https://machinelearning.apple.com/">Apple</a> as a Machine Learning intern in Summer 2026.

-Before joining Stanford, I completed a Master's in Electrical and Computer Engineering (ECE) at the <a href="https://www.utexas.edu/">University of Texas at Austin</a>, where I was mentored by <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a> and <a href="https://users.ece.utexas.edu/~dimakis/">Alex Dimakis</a>.
+Before joining Stanford, I completed a Master's in Electrical and Computer Engineering at <a href="https://www.utexas.edu/">UT Austin</a>, where I was mentored by <a href="https://users.ece.utexas.edu/~jtamir/">Jon Tamir</a> and <a href="https://users.ece.utexas.edu/~dimakis/">Alex Dimakis</a>.

 <br>